 VA loans don’t fall under conventional loans due to more lenient credit requirements.
 Those with a full VA loan entitlement can borrow the maximum amount that a lender is willing to give, often without the need for a down payment.
 If you are deemed qualified for a VA loan, you can complete your application process through your chosen lender.

-If you are checking out VA loans in San Antonio, you may have noticed the different programs available.
+If you are checking out VA loans in Texas, you may have noticed the different programs available.
 The VA offers several home loan types that aim to meet the specific needs of borrowers.
 Their programs mainly fall under either a direct home loan or a VA-backed loan.

 VA Direct Home Loan

 With this loan type, the VA serves as your mortgage lender.
 You will work with them directly when it comes to applying for and managing your loan.
 The Native American Direct Loan (NADL) is one such program that helps Native American veterans or non-Native American veterans with Native American spouses buy a home on federal trust land.